 Edgewood Management charges advisory fees as a percentage of your AUM.
 For clients in the firm’s large-cap or balanced strategies, the firm charges a 1.00% annual fee.
 Wrap fee program clients will pay a non-negotiable rate that ranges from 0.50% to 0.75%.
 Fees will generally be paid on a quarterly basis, although this can vary from client to client.

-Here is a chart showing what you would pay at Edgewood for its large-cap and balanced strategies, based on your account level.
+Here's a table showing approximately what you would pay at Edgewood for its large-cap and balanced strategies:

 |*Estimated investment management fees do not include brokerage, custodial, third-party manager or other fees, which can vary in amount.|